-The new Vivofit 3 tracker came out in 2016.
-The device is designed for 24/7 wearability, it is water resistant, has one-year battery life and can be personalized with an array eye catching interchangeable accessory bands.
+Vivofit 3 is designed for 24/7 wearability.
+It is water resistant, has one-year battery life and can be personalized with an array eye catching interchangeable accessory bands.

 Garmin made several changes with the Vivofit 3, the most obvious being a slight redesign.
 The display on the new model is noticeably smaller (10 mm x 10 mm), although on the whole the device looks a bit more bulky.

-Aside from the look, the big new features are the Intensity Minutes and Move IQ.
-The tracker can now measure how long you rack up in moderate to vigorous intensity activities.
+Aside from the look, the big new features are Intensity Minutes and Move IQ.
+The tracker can measure how long you rack up in moderate to vigorous intensity activities.
 With Move IQ, it can automatically recognize certain activities, including walking, running, biking, swimming and elliptical training.
-This means that there is no more need to push buttons in order to start tracking an activity.

 First released: September 2014